kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

    reducing overall scheduling time.

    * If a pod fits, it is temporarily assumed and reserved on the selected node.

    * If a pod cannot fit, the scheduler tries preemption by running the `PostFilter` extension point.
      *Note: With workload-aware preemption this phase will be replaced by a workload-level algorithm that will be run after trying to schedule all pod group's pods.*

-     * If preemption is successful, the pod is temporarily assumed and reserved on the selected node.
+     * If calculated preemption is successful, the pod is temporarily assumed and reserved on the selected node.
+       Victim pods are not preempted yet, but just marked as nominated for removal.
+       Subsequent pods from this group won't see victims on the nodes in this workload cycle.
+       [Delayed Preemption](#delayed-preemption) feature is used to delay the actuation until after all group's pods are considered.

      * If preemption fails, the pod is considered unscheduled for this cycle.
        However, the scheduling of subsequent pods continues as long as the `minCount` constraint remains satisfiable.
 The processing can also be